Lessons That Matter: Strategies to Translate Pandemic-Era School Meal Innovations to Common Practice

 - Develop a formal blueprint for handling operations during unanticipated school closures and identify infrastructure changes that will need to be made prior to unanticipated school closures.

 - Implement flexible financial structures to allow school meal professionals the ability to implement necessary program changes and address pandemic-related challenges while making the program easier to operate during typical times.

 Policy Recommendations emerged for policy changes to address barriers that led to inefficient responses that are not within the direct control of schools or state agencies.

 - Permanently establish child nutrition program waiver authority and other flexibilities during emergency situations.

-- Provide flexible financial structures such as universal free meal service and additional funding as soon as possible to ensure that school meal programs remain financially solvent.
+- Provide flexible financial structures such as healthy school meals for all and additional funding as soon as possible to ensure that school meal programs remain financially solvent.